This story was first published in The Straits Times on April 2, 2014, and updated on Oct 15, 2015.

 Early symptoms such as rashes and red eyes are common, making it hard to diagnose in the early stages.

 7. The virus spreads in the blood and paralyses the immune system.

 Ebola is often characterised by the sudden onset of fever, intense weakness, muscle pain, headache and sore throat.

 This is followed by vomiting, diarrhoea, rash, impaired kidney and liver function, and in some cases, both internal and external bleeding such as from the nose or via a person’s urine.

 Three treatments have shown especially promising results in monkeys.

 One, produced by tiny California biotech Mapp Biopharmaceutical, gained international prominence recently when it was given to two US aid workers who contracted Ebola in West Africa and have since shown signs of improvement.The three most hard-hit nations in West Africa are awaiting a consignment of up to 1,000 doses of the barely-tested drug ZMapp.

-Other promising drugs are from Vancouver-based Tekmira Pharmaceuticals and privately-held Profectus BioSciences, of Tarrytown, NY.
+Other promising drugs are from Vancouver-based Tekmira Pharmaceuticals and privately-held Profectus BioSciences, of Tarrytown, New York.